KatherineMichel/church-website-and-marketing-on-a-budget/research_sprint.md

 ## Increasing Mobile Phone Ownership in Developing Countries
 "In the next 10 years, I expect at least five billion people worldwide to own smartphones, giving every individual with such a phone instant access to the full power of the Internet, every moment of every day." -Marc Andreessen

 United Methodist membership is skyrocketing in developing countries where the people may not be able to afford a laptop, but perhaps can afford a smartphone as the price falls.
 Such a phone will be used for education, banking, to own a small business, to connect with other people from around the world, and perhaps to read the Bible.
-The phone may be the firt and only computer that the person has ever owned.
+The phone may be the first and only computer that the person has ever owned.

-Notably, the devices that are popular in one country may not be Different platforms
+Notably, the devices that are popular in one country may not be popular in another.
+Different platforms
 ![](research-sprint/mobile-phones-subscriptions-world-bank.png)